 #8 Devote time to your writing.

-Don’t let the Silly Season celebrations soak up all your precious time.
-Book time in your diary now for writing instead of letting other people’s demands dictate your days.
+Don’t let the festive season celebrations soak up all your precious time.
+Book time in your diary now for writing instead of letting other people’s demands dictate your diary.
 This might just be the ultimate sanity saver!

-This is a fabulous way to get the words down on the page.
+This is a fabulous way to get the words down on the page and do those things you don’t much like doing, ie housework!
 Write as much as you can without filtering or editing.
 At first write it straight, then later write it great.
+Read more

 #10 Find a writing companion.